HaeffnerLab/trap-simulation-tools-matlab/readme.txt

     also calculates the trap frequencies, trap depth, and trapping position.
 The options for plotting these potentials are;
     'no plots', '1d plots', '2d plots', and '2d plots and 1d plots'.

-    It updates the data.trapInstance structure with all these parameters that it has calculated.
+    It updates the trap.Instance structure with all these parameters that it has calculated.

     Two obsolete (pre-2009) functionalities of ppt2 are: calculating micromotion compensation parameters given a stray electric field, and calculating a stray electric field, given micromotion compensated voltages.
 You will not use these,